 Another key characteristic to keep in mind when analyzing the traction of a prospective new pair of dress shoes is what method is used to affix the sole to the shoe.

-They can also be eventually resoled if need, which is not possible with cemented shoes.
+They can also be eventually resoled if need be, which is not possible with cemented shoes.
 This is not to say that shoes which are cemented, or held together with adhesive, are not a good choice.
 The price is often far lower than their counterparts, while the traction can be, at times, superior.

 Characteristics of Non-slip Inners

-The soles of any non-slip shoes need to be specifically designed to be non-slip and this counts for both the under sole’s traction and the non-slip nature of the inner design.
-The inners of most dress shoes are removable, which can create quite an uncomfortable obstacle if the shoes are not form fitting.
+The soles of any non-slip shoes need to be specifically designed to be non-slip, and this counts for both the under sole’s traction and the non-slip nature of the inner design.
+The inners of most dress shoes are removable, which can create quite an uncomfortable obstacle if the shoes are not form-fitting.